trudnai/Steve2/README.md

 11.0769231
 ```

-...then it would have lasted for 11 seconds if Apple \]\[ was built today (calculating with the measued 1300x speed increase)
+...then it would have lasted for 11 seconds if Apple \]\[ was built today (calculating with the measured 1300x speed increase)

 _Disclaimer: This is just an estimation, on a real hardware most probably it would even faster several times.
 That is because even if Steve \]\[ very is fast, it is still an emulator -- and an emulator needs to do a lot of things on the host CPU to emulate just a single opcode._